Uniform and equipment

 - Black tailored shorts (loose fitting, mid-thigh length or longer).

-- Black or white religious headdress if appropriate.
+- Religious headdress if appropriate.
 No other headwear is allowed.

 - Tights must be plain black with no patterns or holes.